skilldiego/Windows-Fix-Up/README.md

 *   `-DisableHibernation`: Disables hibernation and fast startup by running `powercfg.exe /hibernate off`.
 See [Why Disable Hibernation and Fast Startup?](#why-disable-hibernation-and-fast-startup) for more details.
 *   `-DisableBrandBloat`: Disables startup services from common computer manufacturers (e.g., HP, Dell, ASUS, Lenovo, Acer) to reduce background processes.
 *   `-RunDiskOptimization`: Performs a disk optimization on the C: drive.
 It will run a re-trim on an SSD or a defragmentation on an HDD.
+*   `-ResetNetwork`: Resets the network stack (Winsock, TCP/IP), flushes the DNS cache, and renews the IP address.

 ## What the Script Does